abelectronicsuk/ABElectronics_Python_Libraries/IOPi/tests/README.md

 AB Electronics UK IO Pi Python Library Unit Tests
 =====

-This folder contains demonstration files for the IO Pi library.
+This folder contains unit tests for each method in the IO Pi library.
+Most of the tests require a logic analyser connected to the SDA and SCL pins on the Raspberry Pi GPIO header.